cicada-lang/cicada-solo/docs/manual/univalent/univalent-axiom.md

 ```

 Now, for any type `X`, its identity function `id(X)`, defined by `id(x) = x`,
 is an equivalence.
-This is because the `fiber(id, x)` is simply the singleton type
+This is because the `Fiber(id, x)` is simply the singleton type
 defined above, which we proved to be a singleton.
 We need to name this function: